rajikudusadewale/Road-Accident-Analysis/README.md

 - Clients want to create a Road Accident Dashboard for year 2021 and 2022 so they can have insight on the below requirements-
 - Total Casualties taken place after the accidents.
 Pry KPI
 - Total casualities & percentage of the total with respect to accident severity and max casualities by type of vehicle.
-Pry Kpi.
+Primary Kpi.
 - Total casualties with respect to vehicle type.
-Sec KPI.
+Secondary KPI.
 - monthly trend showing comparision of casualities for current year and previous year
-- Max masualties by road type
+- Max casualties by road type
 - Distribution of total casualties by road surface
-- Relationship btw casualties by area/location & dat/night
+- Relationship btw casualties by area/location & day/night

 ![Dashboard](https://github.com/rajikudusadewale/Road-Accident-Analysis/blob/main/Road%20accident%20dashboard.jpg)